uperl/App-cpangitify/README.md

 simply specify each name it had on the command line.
 Be sure to specify the current name first (this will be used when creating a directory name for the repository).
-For example [Mojolicious::Plugin::TtRenderer](https://metacpan.org/pod/Mojolicious::Plugin::TtRenderer) was once called [MojoX::Renderer::TT](https://metacpan.org/pod/MojoX::Renderer::TT), so you would get both names in the history like this:
+For example [Mojolicious::Plugin::TtRenderer](https://metacpan.org/pod/Mojolicious::Plugin::TtRenderer) was once called `MojoX::Renderer::TT`, so you would get both names in the history like this:

     % cpangitify Mojolicious::Plugin::TtRenderer MojoX::Renderer::TT